Every True Horror Buff Should Watch These 11 Foreign Horror Films | The Mary Sue

 Country: Australia

-As far as villainous girls go, Lola (Robin McLeavy) gets her slice of cake.
-This is a horror movie that you want to turn away from, yet you keep looking.
-The Loved Ones (2009) focuses on Brent who politely rejects his disturbed classmate.
-And then finds himself kidnapped as well as tortured because of it.
-Lola and her dad (there’s incestuous stuff going on by the way) find enjoyment in torturing him, too.
-And make the ordeal into a party rather than a kidnapping.
-It’s no joke when I say the torture is brutal and that there are some disturbing reveals.
-Though the ending is quite satisfying and Robin McLeavy delivers a chaotic performance that’s fun to watch.
+As far as villainous girls go, Lola (Robin McLeavy) deserves her slice of cake.
+The Loved Ones is a horror movie that you want to turn away from, yet you can’t stop watching.
+This Australian horror film focuses on Brent, a teen who politely rejects his troubled classmate’s request to be her date for the school dance—and finds himself kidnapped and tortured because of it.
+Lola and her dad (there’s incestuous stuff going on, by the way) find enjoyment in torturing Brent and turn the ordeal into an upsetting party.
+It’s no joke when I say the torture is brutal and that there are some disturbing reveals, though the ending is quite satisfying and Robin McLeavy delivers a chaotic performance that’s fun to watch.

 Train to Busan (2016)